rcarrata/argocon22-securing-gitops-supply-chain/docs/demo-guide.md

 until kubectl apply -k bootstrap/argocd/; do sleep 2; done
 ```

-* After couple of minutes check the OpenShift GitOps and Pipelines:
+* After a few minutes, OpenShift GitOps and Pipelines will be ready.
+You can check this by running the following:

 ```bash
 ARGOCD_ROUTE=$(kubectl get route openshift-gitops-server -n openshift-gitops -o jsonpath='{.spec.host}{"\n"}')